UP | HOME

 --END--

-However when Spot performs some transformation, and actually has to construct a new automaton, those properties will not be quarried over to the new automaton.
-First because it is not obvious that the new automaton should have the same name, and second because if a new automaton is created, there might not be clear correspondence between the old states and the new ones. autfilt tries to preserve aliases by reintroducing them to the automaton before it is outputs it (unless option --aliases=drop is used).
+However, when Spot performs some transformation, and actually has to construct a new automaton, those properties will not be quarried over to the new automaton.
+First because it is not obvious that the new automaton should have the same name, and second because if a new automaton is created, there might not be clear correspondence between the old states and the new ones. autfilt tries to preserve aliases by reintroducing them to the automaton before it prints it (unless option --aliases=drop is used).

 Here is for instance the result when autfilt is instructed to simplify the automaton: